ABeaujet/CalypsoInspector/README.md

 First, you have to list enumerate the files on the card using CalypsoFileFinder (option #1).
 Then, edit `fileList.out.xml` to configure the card structure (DFs, file descriptions, remove useless files..) and rename it to `fileList.xml` in order to search through those files.

-Once you're done, edit `fileList.xml` to make it look like `CalypsoLille.xml` and move on to CalypsoInspector.
+Once you're done, edit `fileList.xml` to make it look like the default `cardstruct.xml`, move it to `networks/$countryCode/$networkId` and add a new entry to `networks/networks.xml`.
+Then move on to CalypsoInspector.

+# License

+Do What the Fuck You Want to Public License (WTFPL) Though I'd be interested to hear from other people tinkering with Calypso Cards ;)